 A timeless and influential classic, a fundamental Flash story that you really must read!

 If you want to read this and many other Silver Age Flash stories, my recommendation is to go to a good source and purchase the Flash; The Silver Age Omnibus Vol 1.
 Many, many good classic stories, including this pñivotal one.

-I always been drawn to this period of the Flash’s run because I think it is really underrated: given that the character was not doing very well in terms of sales, DC decided to experiment a lot with him and this resulted in the Reverse Flash doing multiple messed up things to ruin Barry’s existence.
-The Trial of the Flash has been twists and turns, but it feels very natural and most of the characters work within their own pre-established personalities, further cementing the fact that Barry broke his no-killing rule and that he was about to pay for that.
+I have always been drawn to this period of the Flash’s run because I think it is underrated: given that the character was not doing very well in terms of sales, DC decided to experiment a lot with him and this resulted in the Reverse Flash doing multiple messed up things to ruin Barry’s existence.
+The Trial of the Flash has been twists and turns, but it feels very natural and most of the characters work within their pre-established personalities, further cementing the fact that Barry broke his no-killing rule and that he was about to pay for that.

 The story is long (actually, it lasted two whole years), but it feels like a fitting end to all the tragedy that Barry had to endure in the 80s and it was also a proper resolution to end the first volume of the Flash, given a mere month after the publication of the last issue, Barry would die on Crisis on Infinite Earths.

-To get your hands on this materail, you’ll probably have to go to a Showcase collection.
+To get your hands on this material, you’ll probably have to go to a Showcase collection.
 It’s in black and white, but at least you get to know what the heck happened!
 You can find the Showcase presents: The Trial of the Flash on Amazon by clicking here.